 Lt.
 William Harzula oversees four patrol squads assigned to geographic districts.
 In total, approximately twenty-five officers and supervisors staff this division.

 This division, overseen by Det.
 Lt.
 Chris Giuliani, consists of the support services unit and the detective bureau.

 Support Services Unit

 Officers in this unit carry out traffic safety and community-oriented functions.
-This unit also conducts security surveys and supports the Neighborhood Watch programs.
+This unit also conducts security surveys.
 In terms of traffic safety, officers are specially trained in the areas of traffic calming and accident investigation.
 The unit is equipped with sophisticated equipment which allows staff to investigate serious motor vehicle collisions and monitor roadways where complaints have been made about speeding and unsafe conditions.
 For the latter, information derived from these activities is then used in making recommendations to the New Jersey Department of Transportation and the township council regarding traffic regulation changes.